 The authentic carnitas recipe can be served in various ways, depending on personal preferences and regional culinary traditions.
 Here are my recommended sides and garnishes for serving it:

-• Tortillas: Tortillas are a must for serving this traditional dish.
+- Tortillas: Tortillas are a must for serving this Mexican traditional dish.
 You can choose corn or flour tortillas.
 In central and south Mexico, blue corn tortillas are a popular choice.

-• Salsa: You have so many choices here!
-I recommend a salsa taquera or guacamole salsa, but feel free to browse our collection of Mexican salsas and go with your favorite.
+- Salsa: You have so many choices here!
+Browse my collection of Mexican salsas and go with your favorite.

 Store & Reheat